crystal-lang/crystal-book/syntax_and_semantics/requiring_files.md

 This looks up "filename" in the require path.

-By default the require path is the location of the standard library that comes with the compiler, and the "libs" directory relative to the current working directory (given by `pwd` in a unix shell).
+By default the require path is the location of the standard library that comes with the compiler, and the "libs" directory relative to the current working directory (given by `pwd` in a Unix shell).
 These are the only places that are looked up.

 The lookup goes like this: